-Set high above the street in Point Piper, the magnificent design by the team at Luigi Rosselli Architects, in collaboration with Raffaello Rosselli Architects, delivers on the brief to capture breathtaking views, maintain privacy and design a robust and low maintenance, yet stunning home.
+Set high above the street in Point Piper, Sandcastle's magnificent design by the team at Luigi Rosselli Architects, in collaboration with Raffaello Rosselli Architects, delivers on the brief to capture breathtaking views, maintain privacy and design a robust and low maintenance, yet stunning home.

 Krause bricks are the standout material in the simple, natural palette.
 They provide a warm contrast to the crisp, white render on the external facade and combine well with the natural American Oak finishes inside.